aws-powertools/powertools-lambda-python/docs/quickstart.md

 ...
 2021-11-26 17:43:08  * Running on http://127.0.0.1:3000/ (Press CTRL+C to quit)
 ```
 As a result API endpoint will be exposed for you.
-You can trigger it with the 'curl' command like in the following example.
+You can trigger it with the `curl` command like in the following example.
 ```bash
 > curl http://127.0.0.1:3000/hello
 {"message": "hello unknown!"}